tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

 ---

-## Building Ghaf Image for NXP i.MX 8QM-MEK
+## Building Ghaf Image for NXP i.MX 8MP-EVK

 Before you begin, check device-independent [prerequisites](./build_and_run.md#prerequisites).

-In the case of i.MX8, Ghaf deployment consists of creating a bootable SD card with a first-stage bootloader (Tow-Boot) and USB media with the Ghaf image:
+In the case of i.MX8, Ghaf deployment consists of creating a bootable SD card and USB media with the Ghaf image:

-1. To build and flash [**Tow-Boot**](https://github.com/tiiuae/Tow-Boot) bootloader:

-    ```
-    $ git clone https://github.com/tiiuae/Tow-Boot.git && cd Tow-Boot
-    $ nix-build -A imx8qm-mek
-    $ sudo dd if=result/ shared.disk-image.img of=/dev/<SDCARD>
-    ```

-2. To build and flash the Ghaf image:
+1. To build and flash the Ghaf image:
-   1. Run the `nix build .#packages.aarch64-linux.imx8qm-mek-release` command.
+   1. Run the `nix build .#packages.aarch64-linux.imx8mp-evk-release` command.
-   2. Prepare the USB boot media with the target HW image you built: `dd if=./result/nixos.img of=/dev/<YOUR_USB_DRIVE> bs=32M status=progress oflag=direct`.
+   2. Prepare the USB boot media with the target HW image you built: `./packages/flash/flash.sh -d /dev/<YOUR_USB_DRIVE> -i result/<IMAGE_NAME>`.

-3. Insert an SD card and USB boot media into the board and switch the power on.
+2. Insert an SD card and USB boot media into the board and switch the power on.

 ---